lbell/hydrogen-calendar-embeds/docs/hooks.md

-# Pretty Calendar Embeds - Developer Hooks Reference
+# Hydrogen Calendar Embeds - Developer Hooks Reference

-This document describes all available hooks (actions and filters) for extending Pretty Calendar Embeds.
+This document describes all available hooks (actions and filters) for extending Hydrogen Calendar Embeds.
 Use these hooks to customize behavior, add features, or build add-on plugins.

 **Version:** 1.1.0+